 Camera / Video camera - The scenery and vistas you see on your trek in Nepal will be simply breath-taking and you won't want to forget a minute of it!
 We advise all our customers to purchase a camera before trekking in Nepal as there is literally nowhere else like it.
 Here are a few recommended Digital cameras.
 Please note that your camera needs to be light but still good enough to capture super high-quality images.
 If you want to video your trek then we seriously suggest getting a GoPro Hero 4 as they're super light, super high quality and super cool!

-Ducktape - Although we try to avoid them, sometimes blisters still find us, in which case some double sided duct tape is ideal.
+Duct tape or Compeed - Although we try to avoid them, sometimes blisters still find us.

 Notebook / Journal and Pen - Why not chronicle your incredible experience.

 Nepal packing list - Medications and personal gear